AdrienLemaire/fandekasp.github.io/2015-08-01-analysing-the-pomodoro-technique.md

   Unplanned activities written during the day, using the letter U.
 * The second column contains a number of lines where activities are noted down as they come up.
 At the end of the day, completed activities are checked off.
+* The third column contains the estimated number of pomodoros for that task, evaluated in the morning

-* A **Records Sheet** (recording, processnig, visualizing): set of raw data needed to produce pertinent reports and graphics.
-Includes date, description, number of pomodoros worth of effort needed to accomplish a task.
+The **Records Sheet** is used for recording, processing, and visualizing.
+It's a set of raw data needed to produce pertinent reports and graphics.
+It's a table that can have up to 7 columns:

+* Date of completion (retrieved from todo today sheet, or by mentally remembering and reconstructing the start times for activities, which is a beneficial mental exercise).

+ WIP

+Includes date, description,
+  number of pomodoros worth of effort needed to accomplish a task.
 Updated once a day in the evening.